Curiouschild/Curiouschild.github.io/_posts/2019-5-4-boundary-of-binary-tree.md

     So order them in anti-clockwise without duplicate nodes we have [1,2,4,7,8,9,10,6,3].

 * A fast coded answer

 Searching for leftmost and rightmost and leaves are overlapped, so i'll try to optimize the solution.
 Hope to solve it with one pass inorder traverse

+A State Machine solution is also feasible, here are four states: on left boundary, right boundary, leaves, internal nodes.

 ```java
 class Solution {